petermr/CEVOpen/dictionary/eoExtractionMethod/eoExtractionMethod.md

 File Data
 ---------

--   **Description:** A dictionary of 73 terms for Essential Oil extraction methods.
+-   **Description:** A dictionary of 87 terms for Essential Oil extraction methods and apparatus.

 -   **Filename:** eoExtractionMethod.xml